dchest/uniuri/README.md

 var StdChars = []byte("ABCDEFGHIJKLMNOPQRSTUVWXYZabcdefghijklmnopqrstuvwxyz0123456789")
 ```

 StdChars is a set of standard characters allowed in uniuri string.
+It will be used by default by `New` and `NewBytes`
+functions unless option `Chars` given.

 Functions